 - The People’s Network: Computing Students Work for More Transparent Internet

-Professor, Joint with the Sam Nunn School of International Affairs, Co-Director of GTISC
+Professor, Joint with the Sam Nunn School of International Affairs and Co-Director of GTISC

 Dr. Seymour (Sy) E. Goodman is Professor of International Affairs and Computing, jointly at the Sam Nunn School of International Affairs and the College of Computing at the Georgia Institute of Technology.
 He serves as Co-Director of both the Georgia Tech Information Security Center (GTISC) and the Center for International Strategy, Technology and Policy (CISTP).